tenstorrent/tt-metal/tech_reports/CCL/CclDeveloperGuide.md

 #### T3000

 The T3000 part is a desktop form factor machine which contains a total of eight Wormhole chips in a 2x4 mesh configuration.
 The part is assembled from four N300 parts, implementing the mesh using the external ports; previously mentioned.
 In this configuration, each N300’s local chip is directly addressable by the host CPU: chips 0,1,2, and 3 are accessible directly through PCIe but the others are not.
 As with the N300 part, one link from the local to the remote chip is still reserved for Dispatcher datapath’s use.
+Ethernet link speeds remain the same as with N300.

 ![t3000](images/t3000.png)

 #### Galaxy

 The Galaxy part is larger compared to the prior two parts, and is intended to be used as a building block for large scaleout systems.
 Each Galaxy part contains 32 Wormhole chips assembled in a 4x8 2D mesh.
 In this configuration, all non-edge and non-corner chips utilize all 16 of their Ethernet links.
 The corner and edge chips use fewer links.
 However, They have unconnected Ethernet cores which can be connected to Ethernet links which can be used to connect multiple Galaxies to each other in a larger mesh, or they can be used to convert this mesh into a torus.

-Not New Galaxy, new one doesn’t have Gateway
+As with all other scaleout Wormhole parts, Ethernet link speeds are the same at 12.5 GBps per direction per link with a total of 25 GBps bidirectional.

 ![TG](images/TG.png)